Code-Institute-Submissions/Hangman-26/README.md

 <img src="readme-assets/images/final-rules.png" width="600px" height="400">
 </p>

-- Difficulty Level - by selecting number one from the main menu user can also select the difficulty level and start the game
+- Difficulty Level - by selecting number one from the main menu user can also select the difficulty level and start the game.
+Each level increases the number of letters a player must guess

 <p align="center">
 <img src="readme-assets/images/final-difficulty-level.png" width="600px" height="400">
 </p>